samlerch/notes-and-demos/cumulative-qc-notes/qc-questions-spring.md

     - Autowiring is a feature of Spring framework which lets you Inject Dependency implicitly.
 Basically it will be use Setter Injection / Constructor Injection internally.

 8. What are the different ways that Spring can wire beans?
+    Spring can wire beans by:
+    - node which is the default one, it means not aotowiring by default
+    - byName
+    - byType
+    - constructor
+    - autodetect which useseither of two modes i.e. constructor or byType modes.
+First it tries to autowire by constructor if it doesn't work then it autowire byType

 9. What are the scopes of Spring beans?
 Which is default?